for secondary schools

 - Stream Ecology

-A choice of modules gives students opportunities to carry out the investigations relevant to the specifications of the examination board they are following.
+A choice of skills-based modules gives students opportunities to carry out the investigations relevant to the specifications of the examination board they are following.

 Haloseral Succession AQA, Edexcel, OCR